To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 Validate the radar

-Check that the include zone of the radar is clear from human activity.
+Check that the detection zone is clear from human activity.

-Wait for a few minutes to ensure the radar is not detecting any static objects in the included RMD (Radar Motion Detection) zones.
+Wait for a few minutes to ensure that the radar is not detecting any static objects in the detection zone.

 If there are no unwanted detections you can skip step 4.

-If there are unwanted detections, learn how to filter out certain types of movement or objects, change the coverage, or adjust the detection sensitivity in How to minimize false alarms.
+If there are unwanted detections, learn how to filter out certain types of movement or objects, change the coverage, or adjust the detection sensitivity in Minimize false alarms.

 Check for the correct symbol and direction of travel when the radar is approached from the front

-Go into the radar’s web interface and choose to record the session.
-For help doing this go to Record and watch video.
+Go into the radar’s web interface and record the session.
+For help doing this, go to Record and watch video.

-Check the session on the radar’s web interface.
+Check the session in the radar’s web interface.
 The symbol for a human classification should appear when you are detected.

 Check that the radar’s web interface shows the correct direction of travel.

-Check for the correct symbol and direction of travel when the radar is crossed
+Check for the correct symbol and direction of travel when the radar is approached from the side

-Go into the radar’s web interface and choose to record the session.
-For help doing this go to Record and watch video.
+Go into the radar’s web interface and record the session.
+For help doing this, go to Record and watch video.

-Begin 60 m (197 ft) out from the radar and walk straight across the radar.
+Start 60 m (197 ft) out from the radar and walk straight across the radar coverage area.

 Check that the radar’s web interface shows the symbol for a human classification.